-Heron Therapeutics, Inc. is a commercial-stage biotechnology company focused on improving the lives of patients by developing best-in-class treatments that address some of the most important unmet patient needs.
+We are a commercial-stage biotechnology company focused on improving the lives of patients by developing best-in-class treatments that address some of the most important unmet patient needs.
 We are developing novel, patient-focused solutions that apply our innovative science and technologies to already approved pharmacological agents for patients suffering from cancer or pain.

 On August 9, 2016, our first commercial product, SUSTOL, was approved by the FDA.
-We developed SUSTOL for the prevention of chemotherapy-induced nausea and vomiting ("CINV").
+We developed SUSTOL for the prevention of chemotherapyinduced nausea and vomiting ("CINV").
 SUSTOL is indicated, in combination with other antiemetics, in adults for the prevention of acute and delayed nausea and vomiting associated with initial and repeat courses of moderately emetogenic chemotherapy ("MEC") or anthracycline and cyclophosphamide ("AC") combination chemotherapy regimens.
 We commenced commercial sales of SUSTOL in October 2016.

-We have two investigational pharmaceutical products for patients suffering from cancer or postoperative pain.
-CINVANTI, an intravenous formulation of the neurokinin-1 receptor antagonist aprepitant, has been developed for the prevention of CINV as an adjunct to other antiemetic agents.
+We have two investigational products for patients suffering from cancer or postoperative pain.

+CINVANTI, an intravenous formulation of the neurokinin-1 (" NK_1 ") receptor antagonist aprepitant, has been developed for the prevention of CINV as an adjunct to other antiemetic agents.
 We submitted an NDA with the FDA for CINVANTI using the 505(b)(2) regulatory pathway.

-HTX-011, a long-acting formulation of the local anesthetic bupivacaine in a fixed-dose combination with the anti-inflammatory meloxicam, is being developed for the prevention of postoperative pain.
+HTX-011 is a long-acting formulation of the local anesthetic bupivacaine in a fixed-dose combination with the anti-inflammatory meloxicam for the prevention of postoperative pain.
+By delivering sustained levels of both a potent anesthetic and an anti-inflammatory agent directly to the site of tissue injury, HTX-011 was designed to provide superior pain relief while potentially reducing the need for systemically administered pain medications such as opioids, which carry the risk of harmful side effects, abuse and addiction.
 The Phase 2 development program for HTX-011 was designed to target the many patients undergoing a wide range of surgeries who experience significant postoperative pain.
-Following an End-of-Phase 2 meeting with the FDA, we recently initiated patient enrollment in our Phase 3 program and anticipate completing our Phase 3 program in the first half of 2018.
-We expect to file an NDA in 2018.
+Following an End-of-Phase 2 meeting with the FDA, we initiated our Phase 3 program, which we anticipate completing in the first half of 2018.
+We expect to file an NDA for HTX-011 in 2018.
+We have been granted Fast Track designation for HTX-011 by the FDA for local administration into the surgical site to reduce postoperative pain and the need for opioid analgesics for 72 hours.
+Fast Track designation is intended to facilitate the development and expedite the review of new therapies to treat serious conditions with unmet medical needs by providing sponsors with the opportunity for frequent interactions with the FDA.